A dynamical systems perspective on the thermodynamics of late-time cosmology: Summary and discussion

-However, the notion of stability in gravitational scenarios is a delicate issue, as one has to be cognizant of the long-range nature of gravity \cite{Padmanabhan:1989gm}, which is reflected in the negative specific heats for these systems~\cite{HERTEL1971520}.
+On a cautionary note, we admit the notion of thermodynamic stability in gravitational scenarios is a delicate issue, as one has to be cognizant of the long-range nature of gravity \cite{Padmanabhan:1989gm}, which is reflected in the negative specific heats for these systems~\cite{HERTEL1971520}.
 In the standard canonical ensemble framework, these thermodynamic systems are unstable~\cite{Callen:1985}.
 However, it has been argued that the stability of gravitational systems should be treated in the microcanonical framework where negative specific heats can still be consistent with thermodynamic stability~\cite{Bouchet_2005,KABURAKI199421}.
 Moreover, a negative specific heat at constant volume indicates that as the system loses energy, its temperature increases, which is a hallmark feature of the black hole thermodynamics~\cite{Wald:1999vt,Carlip:2014pma,Mohd:2023hhu}.
-The status of such an interpretation in the cosmological thermodynamics is still an open issue that warrants further investigation.
-Although, even after allowing negative specific heats and requiring $C_P>C_V$ for thermodynamic stability, we see that this condition is violated at the future attractors.
-Therefore, the notion of dynamical stability does not agree with that of thermodynamic stability under the present framework based on Hayward-Kodama temperature.
+It is important to note that even if we relax the $C_V > 0$ requirement for thermodynamic stability, the key conclusions for the late-time evolution of the $\Lambda$CDM and quintessence models remain unaltered.
+While there are transient regions in the phase space where the relaxed stability conditions ($C_P > 0$ and $C_V < 0$, yielding $C_P - C_V > 0$) are satisfied, the dynamically stable future attractors lie outside these domains.
+Consequently, these models still fail to achieve thermodynamic stability at their late-time stable nodes.
+Thus, the status of such thermodynamics interpretation in the cosmological settings still remains an open issue that warrants further investigation.